Thursday’s Tickler is an excerpt from the murder mystery spoof, The Doyenne of Didsbrook.

 ‘Hello, George,’ I respond warmly.
 ‘It’s good to see you too.’
 I make sure all traces of grime on the soles of my shoes are left on the substantial coir matting doormat in the porch, before stepping over the threshold onto the New Zealand wool carpet.
 The memory of Tom tramping dog poo onto its Axminster predecessor is still fresh in everybody’s minds.

 The grandfather clock chimes.
 I have arrived at precisely 7.00 p.m.
 George’s wife, Edna, likes us to come at 6.50 p.m.
-She is always there to open the door so that we can start promptly at 7.00 p.m.
+She is always there to open the door, so we can start promptly at 7.00 p.m.
 Time governs our lives.
 It is continually driving us forward.
 We can’t go back and change things, however much we would like to.

 ‘I’m a little bit late, I’m afraid.
 All trains were delayed in and out of Waterloo, there’s maintenance on the line somewhere around East Croydon.
 I’ve come straight from the station.’
 George chuckles as he helps me take off my coat, and a whiff of cigars disappears up my nose.